torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 Run the following to launch a container with the golang tooling and mount the current directory into the container.

 >In the command below we use $(pwd) to insert the current working directory into the volume mount command.
-It’s the same as manually doing ‘-v /current/directory/here:/go/src/test/backend’
+It’s the same as manually doing ‘-v /current/directory/here:/go/src/test/backend’.
+Plus, make sure not to use Git Bash.

 ```bash
 docker run -ti --rm -v $(pwd):/go/src/test/backend golang